BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Impedance Characteristics

-• 50-ohm BNC: common in test equipment, antennas, and RF devices.
+• 50 Ω BNC: common for test equipment, antennas, and RF devices.

-• 75-ohm BNC: used in broadcasting, CCTV, and professional video systems.
+• 75 Ω BNC: used in broadcasting, CCTV, and professional video systems.

-The difference lies in the inner diameter of the dielectric and center pin tolerances.
+The difference is mainly in the inner-diameter geometry of the dielectric and center-pin dimensions/tolerances.

 Frequency Performance